mkdoc/mkapi/doc/readme/tags.md

 * `@constructor`: Marks a class constructor function, a function name should be given.
 * `@function`: Marks a function declaration, the function name should be given.
 * `@property`: Marks a property declaration, the property name should be given.
+* `@constant`: Marks a constant property, the property name should be given.
 * `@default`: Default value for a property.
 * `@private`: Exclude the comment from the output.
 * `@param`: Declares an argument for a function.